IronVenom/PyZombis-Web-Build/README.md

-# PyZombis-Web-Build
+# Google Summer of Code 2019 Project
-A static website for the PyZombis Project -https://ironvenom.github.io [GSoC 2019]
+A static website for the PyZombis Project -https://ironvenom.github.io

 Tasks completed: